Global Cultures Flag Criteria and Interpretation

 The following criterion was developed and approved by the Faculty Council.

-To satisfy the Global Cultures Flag, at least one-third of the course grade* must be based on content dealing with an in-depth examination of the broader cultural context and perspectives of one or more non-U.S. communities, countries, or coherent regional groupings of countries, past or present.
+To satisfy the Global Cultures Flag, at least one-third of the course grade must be based on content dealing with in-depth examination of the broader cultural context and perspectives of one or more non-U.S. communities, countries, or coherent regional groupings of countries, past or present.

 *For three- or four-credit courses.
 For two-credit hour courses, at least one-half of the course grade should be based on Flag content.